 It is making me go all volcanoes and lava inside and then the exhaustion of tears.
 It’s bringing up memories of other traumas I’ve suffered.
 And the world around is not made for dealing well with it.
 This week someone I considered a close confidant (who had sat with me as I cried through the book while reading it) told me that I was being paranoid and negative and imagining that the world was against me.

-This time round, I know what to do.
+This time around, I know what to do.
 I ended that conversation.
 I was angry with this person that day but now I am not.
 They are unable to deal with a world that is so ugly and I do not judge them for it.
 But I do not need to bear the trauma of their gaslighting in addition to my own.

-I also think (and I can only speak for myself here) that we must be mindful of triggers but we don’t all have avoid them.
-I must face these triggers when they occur — maybe slowly, selectively and in my own ways.
+I also think (and I can only speak for myself here) that we must be mindful of triggers but we don’t all have to avoid them.
+I must face these triggers when they occur — maybe slowly, selectively and in my own way.
 To avoid them would be to live fearfully which is not something I want to be, a creature of fear.
-It also dishonors the traumas faced by people to avoid and thus invalidate them.
+It also dishonours the traumas faced by people to avoid and thus invalidate them.
 I’ve had it done to me so many times, I am not about to do that.